R2333333/studyNotes/OS(from: Operation Systems: Three Easy Pices).md

 	Turnaroud Time: Complete Time - Start Time

-	Performence Tibel: Optimized performence but prevents some processes from running
+	Scheduling Matrices: There are two common matrices for scheduling, performance and fireness.(Preventing some process from running to increase performance may reduce fireness)

 	FIFO: First in first out
 		hase disadvantage when long task comes before short test, the average turnaroud time will be